-\section{Proof of Theorem~\ref{th:distribdependentloglog} (with the $-\ln \ln T$ term in the regret bound)}
+\section{Proof of Theorem~\ref{th:distribdependentloglog} (with the $-\ln \ln T$ Term in the Regret Bound)}

-We incorporate two refinements to the proof of Theorem~\ref{th:distribdependent} in Section~\ref{sec:proof:th:distribdependent} to obtain Theorem~\ref{th:distribdependentloglog} with this improved $- \log \log T$ term.
-First, the left deviations of the index are controlled with an additional cut on the value of $U_a(t)$ \emph{before} using the bound $U_a(t) \geq U_{a^\star}(t)$ that holds when $A_{t+1} = a$.
+We incorporate two refinements to the proof of Theorem~\ref{th:asymptoticanytime} in Section~\ref{sec:proofs:distdep} to obtain Theorem~\ref{th:distribdependentloglog} with this improved $- \log \log T$ term., with occasional simplifications due to not having to deal with varying values of $t$ (e.g., the initial manipulations in Part~2 of the proof of Theorem~\ref{th:asymptoticanytime} are unnecessary).
+The first refinement is that the left deviations of the index are controlled with an additional cut on the value of $U_a(t)$ \emph{before} using the bound $U_a(t) \geq U_{a^\star}(t)$ that holds when $A_{t+1} = a$.
 This improves the dependency on the parameter $\delta$ used in the proof; as a consequence, $\delta = T^{-1/8}$ will be set instead of $\delta = (\ln T)^{-1/3}$, which will improve the order of magnitude of second-order terms.
 Second, to sharpen the bound on the quantity~\eqref{eq:todo-lnln-proof}, which contains the main logarithmic term, we use a trick introduced in the analysis of the IMED policy by~\citet[Theorem~5]{honda_non-asymptotic_2015}.
 Their idea was to deal with the deviations in a more careful way and relate the sum~\eqref{eq:todo-lnln-proof} to the behaviour of a biased random walk.
-Doing so, we obtain a bound of the form $\kappa \, W(cT)$, where $W$ is Lambert's function, instead of the bound of the form $\kappa \log(cT)$ stated in Theorem~\ref{th:distribdependent}.
+Doing so, we obtain a bound of the form $\kappa \, W(cT)$, where $W$ is Lambert's function, instead of the bound of the form $\kappa \log(cT)$ stated in Theorem~\ref{th:asymptoticanytime}.

 We recall that Lambert's function $W$ is defined, for $x > 0$, as the unique solution $W(x)$ of the equation $w \, \e^w = x$, with unknown $w > 0$.
 It is an increasing function satisfying (see, e.g., \citealp[Corollary~2.4]{W})